Is Biomedical Science Degree Worth It?

 Biomedical Science Graduate Outcomes (15 months post-graduation):

-- 12.8% unemployed or other activities
+- A meaningful minority are unemployed or undertaking other activities

 5-Year Career Progression Analysis